syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Row.md

 ## Row Template

 Row template is used to render your template in every row.
 It is used to place elements inside Grid rows.
-This feature makes it easier to customise Grid rows with HTML elements.
+This feature makes it easier to customize Grid rows with HTML elements.
 Using RowTemplate property achieve row template feature.

 {% tabs %}